kian99/livepatch-k8s-operator/README.md

 ### Grafana dashboard (optional, provides)

 Livepatch provides observability dashboards on Grafana.
+Users can monitor the status of the running Livepatch server via many metrics, including (but not limited to):
+- Rate of HTTP response status codes (e.g., 200, 404, or 403) for a range of percentile values.
+- Rate of incoming HTTP requests per second.
+- Database metrics (i.e., errors and response times).

 For this purpose, there is an endpoint, named `grafana-dashboard`, which implements the `grafana_dashboard` interface and can be integrated with [Grafana](https://charmhub.io/grafana-k8s).
 Users can integrate other applications with this endpoint by using Juju as follows:

 ```sh
 juju integrate canonical-livepatch-server-k8s:grafana-dashboard grafana-k8s:grafana-dashboard